 Operate like a VC; be an Angel

 Arches Capital offers its members a deal flow that normally can only be found with established VCs.
-By actively scouting startups through channels such as (local and international) accelerators, partnering venture companies, governmental institutes, and off- and online networks, we expect to assess 1500-2000 investment opportunities in the first year, and to be continuously growing that number.
+By actively scouting startups through channels such as (local and international) accelerators, partnering venture companies, governmental institutes, and off- and online networks, we expect to assess 1500-2000 investment opportunities from the first year, and to be continuously growing that number.

 Each month a meeting will be organized to get in touch with the carefully screened and pre-selected new investment opportunities (startups) and network with the other members.
 We aim to organize these meetings in varying and inspiring corporate locations.
 During the monthly meetings, the startups (generally 4) will present themselves to the members in face-to-face round-table sessions